 As horticultural therapists and allied professionals, we understand the importance of creating communities.
 It’s what we do, and our training and skills position us to do it well.
 We appreciate the importance of connecting the communities we create with other communities.
 It requires cooperation, sharing knowledge and experiences, and communicating with people from diverse, related professions.
-Learning how to create and foster connections is the goal of this year’s AHTA conference in the lakeside city of Burlington, VT.
+Learning how to create and foster connections is the goal of this year’s AHTA conference in the lakeside city of Burlington, Vermont.

 In this spirit, we are reaching out to solicit presentations that address the following objectives: